ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/_index.md

 ---
-title: Understand Neoverse Non-cache PMU events using C and assembly language
+title: Learn about Neoverse Non-cache PMU events using C and Assembly Language

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for software and hardware engineers who want to understand why common non-cache PMU events occur.
+who_is_this_for: This is an advanced topic for software and hardware engineers to learn about why common non-cache PMU events occur.

 learning_objectives:
     - Describe common non-cache PMU events.